- Trip Code : NTE-TPC38

 - Enjoy with the view a great Himalayas such as; Annapurna South and Machhapuchhre.

 - Stay overnight at Chomrong.

 - Trek towards Dovan, along with the Modi Khola, situated at the altitude of 2630m.

-- Descends down through the thousands of stone staircase and beside the Chomrong Khola.
+- Descends through thousands of stone staircases beside the Chomrong Khola.

 - Climb to Sinuwa, at the altitude of 2340m.

 - Cross a suspension Bridge over the Chhomrong Khola.